bartosz-antosik/vscode-spellright/README.md

 ## Acknowledgments

-Part of extension's code is loosely based on code found in *Spell Checker* extension ([vscode-spellchecker](https://github.com/swyphcosmo/vscode-spellchecker)) by Michael Vernier.
+Part of extension's code was loosely based on code found in *Spell Checker* extension ([vscode-spellchecker](https://github.com/swyphcosmo/vscode-spellchecker)) by Michael Vernier.
 This extension has in turn, if I understand things correctly, evolved from *Spelling and Grammar Checker* extension ([vscode-spell-check](https://github.com/Microsoft/vscode-spell-check)) by Sean McBreen.

 ## Release Notes